GamalielLeon/GamalielLeon/README.md

 # Welcome to my profile!
 My name is Gamaliel
-## I am starting my path as a software developer.
+## On my way to improve myself as a software developer.

 As an experienced developer, I am constantly seeking for oportunities to get involved in new software development areas.
 Being self-taught and patient are some of my best attributes, as well as being always committed to my work.